doctorfree/MusicPlayerPlus/markdown/asciimpplus.1.md

 date: March 27, 2022
 ---
 # NAME
-asciimpplus - Display an Asciimatics animation featuring ascii art for the MusicPlayerPlus project
+asciimpplus - Display an ASCIImatics animation featuring ascii art for the MusicPlayerPlus project

 # SYNOPSIS
 **asciimpplus** [-h] [-a AUDIO] [-c CYCLE] [-f font]

 # DESCRIPTION
-The *asciimpplus* command plays one of the Asciimatics animations included in MusicPlayerPlus.
+The *asciimpplus* command plays one of the ASCIImatics animations included in MusicPlayerPlus.
 Command line options can be used to tell *asciimpplus* to play animations for a specified number of cycles, which audio file to use as accompaniment, and specify the font used in the Cycle effect.